horovodovodo4ka/kodable/README.md

 - It's fast in runtime, very fast
 - Compile time check for kodables - if there is no kodable for type we'll get exception while compilation
+- no type erasure in runtime - all kodables called directly without any runtime registry, can pass kodables as arguments anywhere
+- simple way for getting kodable for list of elements

 Limitations: